Continued Success Beyond Ithaca College

 Stavrini Tsangari, (3-2 Engineering), writes to us from her lab at Cornell University where she is pursuing a B.S. in Applied and Engineering Physics.
 She says it has been very exciting to learn how light interacts with different materials, as she uses spectroscopic tools to expose the finer structure of these materials.
 As a current reseacher in Dr. Andrew Musser’s light-matter interactions group at Cornell, she is investigating the underlying processes and properties in different Photoluminescent Metal Organic Frameworks (MOFs) using photoluminescence spectroscopy, while creating software tools needed for data analysis.
 While she looks ahead to graduating in May 2021, Stavrini is also applying to graduate schools where she can continue her studies in atomic, molecular and optical physics (AMO).

 Annie is currently in her last semester at Hofstra University, where she is obtaining her M.S. in medical physics.
-She loves the field and is so excited to pursue further into this career.
-While in school, she works as a physics lab instructor for the undergraduate students at Hofstra, is a quality assurance (QA) technician at Northwell Health, and is a part of a clinical research project involving summing doses from combined modality prostate cancer radiation treatments.
-She will be moving to Nashville, TN in June to begin her residency at Vanderbilt University Medical Center.
+She loves her studies and is very excited to pursue a career in her field.
+Annie works as a physics lab instructor for the undergraduate students at Hofstra.
+She is a quality assurance (QA) technician at Northwell Health, and is participating in a clinical research project involving combined modality prostate cancer radiation treatments.
+She will be moving to Nashville, TN soon - to begin her residency at Vanderbilt University Medical Center.

 Matt Bellardini (class of 2017), is pursuing a PhD in astrophysics at the University of California at Davis.
 He is working in Dr. Andrew Wetzel's research group doing theoretical/computational astrophysics.
 He studies galactic archaeology within the disks of Milky Way-mass galaxies.
 Galactic archaeology is essentially translating present-day observations of galaxies into an understanding of their formation history.
 His PhD doctoral dissertation project is focused on constraining chemical tagging, which is a technique used to identify the birth locations of stars based on their present-day characteristics.